Conquer the Challenging Rainbow Mountain Trails: Explore the Best Tracks South of Rotorua

 Facilities and Safety Tips

-• Wear sturdy boots or shoes for the rough terrain.
+• Wear sturdy boots for rough terrain.

 • Pack water and snacks to stay hydrated and energized.